nginrsw/nginr-style-guide/STYLE_GUIDE_EN.md

 # Nginr Code Style Guide

-This document provides guidelines for writing clean, maintainable, and consistent Nginr code.
-Nginr is a lightweight preprocessor for Python that offers an alternative syntax style.
+This document provides guidelines for writing clean, maintainable, and consistent Nginr code. nginr is a lightweight preprocessor for Python that offers an alternative syntax style.

 ## Table of Contents